Pediatric fertility preservation

 Your provider will track your child’s puberty milestones and whether they have regular menstruation.
 If your child isn’t progressing through puberty or not having regular menstruation, we have specialists on our team who can help assess your child’s ovarian function and provide appropriate treatment if needed.
 We’ll have age-appropriate conversations with your child about how cancer treatment may have affected their fertility.

-How do I prepare my child for Pediatric Fertility Preservation?
+How do I prepare my child for pediatric fertility preservation?

 The preparation before fertility preservation depends on the child’s individual treatment, the method of fertility preservation and your family values/preferences.
 Your providers will explain any instructions you may need to do at home before your child undergoes fertility preservation.
 This could include instructions to take or stop any medications.